Teglev family

-The House of Teglev is an old Russian noble family which can trace it's line back to 15th century.
+The Teglev family is an old Russian noble family which can trace its line back to 15th century.

 History

 The family descends from Yuri Tegl, the great-grandson of an attendant of Vasily II of Moscow.
 The family were added to the nobility of the Grand Duchy of Moscow in the seventeenth century.

 The coat of arms of the Tyeglev family is included in the second part of the General Armorial of the Noble Families of the Russian Empire.